 Admission to the school during the school year depends on whether or not there are places available.
-All year groups at the school have 30 places.
+Key Stage 1 groups at the school have 30 places and Key Stage 2 32 places.
 Applications must be made directly to the school on a form available from the school.
 Admissions outside the normal age group will be dealt with as indicated below.